ProtectingElections/toolkit/README.md

 ## Development

 This page was originally planned to fit in the body of a "Basic page" on the IDEA website, which can contain HTML code.
 For this reason, it was kept as simple as possible.
 I.e., a single static HTML page, as little javascript as possible, and styled to match the rest of IDEA's website.
 (The page directly imports a CSS file from IDEA.)
+For convenience, since switching to Github I have separated out the script and style sections to their own files, as well as added an assets folder for the logo images.
+This can be condensed back into a single page if needed.

 The number of columns made the table too wide to embed, so it was suggested that the toolkit be put on a separate page.
 It should be straightforward for a website administrator to upload these files directly.
 However, idea.int is undergoing a remodel while this toolkit is being created, so the files were stored here for now.